 Jericho acknowledged her with a nod before shifting his suitcase to his other hand.
 She could faintly sense another unease there, but she couldn’t tell exactly what it was caused by—because even Jericho didn’t know.

 “So Alice is still a no. But Nico and the lieutenant…” Cadence turned back to Ludwig.
 “Ya got at least an inklin’ of where they are?”

 “Werner… I spoke with Werner briefly after that,” Ludwig drew slowly, confirming Jericho’s suspicions.
 “But he didn’t seem to remember anything that happened these past few weeks.”
 He looked up at her.
-“He didn’t even seem to have any idea about True Conductors or any of it, but I was barely able to get a word in though so—”
+“He didn’t even have any idea about True Conductors, but I was barely able to get a word in so—”